kernelkit/infix/doc/scripting.md

 admin@example:/>
 ```

-If you now ping "IPv6 all hosts" from the PC, you should get two
+When pinging "IPv6 all hosts" from the PC, there should be two
 responses for every ping, one from the switch and one from the PC
 attached to e10.